Radio Veronica

-Radio Veronica was an offshore radio station that began broadcasting in 1960, and broadcast offshore for over fourteen years.
-It was set up by independent radio, TV and household electrical retailers in the Netherlands to stimulate the sales of radio receivers by providing an alternative to the Netherlands state-licensed stations in Hilversum.
+Radio Veronica was an offshore radio station that began broadcasting in 1960, and was on air for over fourteen years.
+It was set up by independent radio, TV and household electrical retailers in the Netherlands, to stimulate the sales of radio receivers by providing an alternative to the Netherlands state-licensed stations in Hilversum.

-Broadcasts began on 21 April 1960.
-The station announced itself as VRON (Vrije Radio Omroep Nederland; Free Radio Station [of the] Netherlands) but changed to Radio Veronica, after the poem "Het Zwarte Schaap Veronica" — The Black Sheep Veronica — by the children's poet Annie M. G. Schmidt.
+Test transmissions began in Amsterdam on 16 December 1959.
+Test broadcasts on Borkum Riff began on 18 or 21 April 1960.
+Regular broadcasts began on 6 May 1960.
+The station first named itself as VRON (Vrije Radio Omroep Nederland; Free Radio Station [of the] Netherlands) but later changed to Radio Veronica, after the poem "Het Zwarte Schaap Veronica" — The Black Sheep Veronica — by the children's poet Annie M. G. Schmidt.

 After the station's closure, some of its staff applied for a broadcasting licence and continued as a legal organisation with the same name.

 The original Radio Veronica became the most popular station in the Netherlands.
-It broadcast from a former lightship Borkum Riff anchored off the Dutch coastline.
+It broadcast from a former lightship Borkum Riff, anchored off the Dutch coastline.
 The ship was fitted with a horizontal antenna between the fore and aft masts, fed by a one-kilowatt transmitter.
 Most of its programmes were recorded in a studio on the Zeedijk in Hilversum.
-At the end of the 1960s the studios and offices moved to bigger premises on the Utrechtseweg in Hilversum.
-Initially advertisers were reluctant to buy airtime, but those that did reported increases in sales and gradually the station's revenue improved.
+At the end of the 1960s, the studios and offices moved to bigger premises on the Utrechtseweg in Hilversum.
+Initially, advertisers were reluctant to buy airtime, but those that did reported increases in sales and the station's revenue improved gradually.

-For a short time the station also ran an English language service under the call letters CNBC (Commercial Neutral Broadcasting Company) not related to CNBC or NBC.
+For a short time, the station also ran an English language service under the call letters CNBC (Commercial Neutral Broadcasting Company) not related to CNBC or NBC.
 Although short-lived, CNBC was presented by professional broadcasters who were able to give invaluable technical advice to Veronica's Dutch staff.

 Expansion and competition

 The station faced its first serious competition in 1964 when Radio Noordzee and TV Noordzee began broadcasting from the REM Island, an artificial structure.
 The Dutch government passed a law banning broadcasts from such structures and raided the REM Island, but left Veronica alone because of its popularity.

-In August 1964 the station acquired a new ship, a converted fishing trawler named MV Norderney, and equipped it with a more efficient antenna and a 10 kilowatt transmitter, as well as an anchor designed to keep it correctly oriented.
+In August 1964, the station acquired a new ship, a converted fishing trawler named MV Norderney, and equipped it with a more efficient antenna and a 10 kilowatt transmitter, as well as an anchor designed to keep it correctly oriented.
 The Norderney took over Veronica's broadcasts in November that year and the Borkum Riff was sold for scrap.

-During 1965 the station was influenced by English-language pirates like Radio London and adopted a faster format with jingles.
-When another UK pirate, Swinging Radio England, went bankrupt it was briefly replaced by two Dutch-language successors, Radio Dolfijn and then Radio 227, which targeted Veronica's audiences, but competition was short-lived because of the British Marine Offences Act which closed most of the British stations by August 1967.
+During 1965, the station was influenced by English-language pirates like Radio London and adopted a faster format with jingles.
+When another UK pirate, Swinging Radio England, went bankrupt, it was briefly replaced by two Dutch-language successors, Radio Dolfijn and then Radio 227, which targeted Veronica's audiences, but competition was short-lived because of the British Marine Broadcasting Offences Act 1967 which had closed most of the similar British stations by August 1967.